caydenscott/andie/README.md

  - Found some bugs in the filter previews which were changing the target image and clearing the stack through editing the static image stored there.
 Solved an issue of the keyboard shortcuts not running when focus was shifted to another element.

  ### Timothy
+ **First Deliverable**
  - To test my code I consistently used and ran the program with different input files.
 This was useful for when I needed to adjust the code to allow negative values on the slider I added.
 I would rigoursly test the program to also see if the tick spacing would be easy for users.
 I asked my flatmates to test the program themselves and try to find bugs since they weren't familiar with how it works.
  - After notified by my teammates, I had to allow multilingual accessibility support to my tool instructions, as I had forgotten.

+**Second Deliverable**
+- Did multiple tests, again with different input files and found that the Emboss and another filter hadn't worked and would break the image.
+We notified Cayden who was doing the filter tasks which he then fixed the bugs.
+- To test, I would just get my mate who isn't familiar with this sort've stuff at all to just test the program with me next to him where I would try to see what would make it more user friendly, or if any bugs shwoed up